Friday, August 23, 2019

 of birds

 I remember the escaping birds flew like these birds under the bridge.
-Being curious I searched on the internet but nowhere I could see such nest-clusters.
-The closest I could come was the details of a bird either Swift or Swiftlet.
-It said that these birds make nests on the high walls of the caves, tall trees or high buildings.
-It also said that they make nests with their saliva which solidifies in the contact with air.
+Being curious, I searched on the internet, but I could not see such nest clusters.
+The closest I could come was the details of a bird, either a Swift or a Swiftlet.
+It said that these birds make nests on the high walls of the caves, tall trees, or high buildings.
+It also said that they make nests with their saliva, which solidifies in contact with air.
 In China, the soup of this bird's nest is a delicacy.
-Nowhere they mentioned that they make nests with clay.
-So finally I believe that what we saw that day was a colony of Swift birds or Swiftlets and they made their nests with the threads of their saliva.
+Nowhere did they mention that they make nests with clay.
+So finally, I believe that what we saw that day was a colony of Swift birds or Swiftlets, and they made their nests with the threads of their saliva.
 Some of the nests in the cluster looked like a tube projecting outside.
 The opening in it was the entrance for the birds.

 #Birdwatch